Telefunc enables functions defined on the server-side to be called remotely from the browser-side.

 <!-- index.html --><!-- Environment: client --><html> <body> <script type="module"> // This import doesn't actually load the hello.telefunc.js file: Telefunc transforms // hello.telefunc.js into a thin HTTP client. import { hello } from './hello.telefunc.js' // This thin HTTP client makes an HTTP request when the hello() function is called. const { message } = await hello({ name: 'Eva' }) console.log(message) // Prints 'Welcome Eva' </script> </body></html>

-The central aspect here is that hello() is always executed on the server side, which enables hello() (and telefunctions in general) to use server-side utilities such as SQL and ORMs.
+The central aspect here is that hello() is always executed on the server side, which enables hello() to use server-side utilities such as SQL and ORMs.

 ORM & SQL